1. What does the Florida State Emergency Executive Order 17-235 issued on Sept. 15, 2017 mean for Homeowners, Property Managers and Property Owners?

 5. Can I file a claim and get paid to replace my roof then just do a repair?

 Sure.
-However the immediate gain could be miniscule in comparison to the potential financial loss.
-Not having to pay the deductible or getting a big check from the insurance company for a full roof replacement and then just having a relatively inexpensive repair done might seem practical or like very attractive alternative.
+However the immediate gain could be minuscule in comparison to the potential financial loss.
+Not having to pay the deductible or getting a big check from the insurance company for a full roof replacement and then just having a relatively inexpensive repair done might seem practical or like a very attractive alternative.
 In reality it could be financially devastating because with most every insurance policy, your insurance company will know if your roof has actually been replaced as they require a final invoice from the contractor who did the work.
 Attempting to sell a home with a compromised roofing system could obviously be problematic.
 Also, ask your insurance agent about your insurance policy and if you would have any coverage at all for an interior loss resulting from a leaking roof after your insurance company paid to have it replaced and you elected not to have the work performed

 6. How can I protect myself when deciding upon a contractor?